 If an employee works less than three and one-half hours in a day, a rest period is not required.

-If the opportunity for a meal or rest break is not provided or those break times are somehow interrupted, the employer owes one hour of pay to the employee, which must be included in the next paycheck.
+If the opportunity for a meal or rest break is not provided or those break times are somehow interrupted, the employer owes one hour of pay to the employee.
+This time must be included in the next paycheck.

-On-duty meal periods are permitted only if the employee consents to them in writing and is allowed to revoke them at any time (in writing).
+On-duty meal periods are permitted only if the employee consents to them in writing.
+The employee is also allowed to revoke them at any time (in writing).
 Employers are advised to consult with legal counsel before authorizing on-duty meal arrangements.